Matthew Newton: Career

+On 15 January 2007, Newton was fired from his new role as a radio host at Nova 96.9.
+He had recently been signed to co-host The Matt and Boothy Show with comedian Akmal Saleh in the prime time drive shift on Fridays.
+The Daily Telegraph confirmed that Newton announced the radio station had released him from his contract, reportedly worth up to $200,000 a year.
+The station suspended his involvement in the broadcasts, which were due to begin on 15 January, after allegations were made public that he had assaulted actress Brooke Satchwell, his then-girlfriend.
+Television actress Kate Ritchie replaced him at Nova.

 In 2008, he was reportedly close to being cast for a role as a gangster in the first season of Underbelly, but did not get the role.
 He went on to appear in Underbelly: A Tale of Two Cities as protagonist Terry Clark.

 Newton wrote, directed and starred in the feature Three Blind Mice, which made its international premiere at the Toronto International Film Festival and won the Critics Prize at the 2008 London Film Festival.